sdkdeepa/sdkdeepa/README.md

 <h1> Speaker at events </h1>

 I love to share my knowledge to the community and here are the events I have spoken at few virtual meetups

 - Google Developer Student Club
+   - How to get started with Angular and Firebase - https://www.youtube.com/watch?v=pP_ldsQe7oQ
    -  Data Structures in JS -  https://youtu.be/dAKay0VwFmc
 - React Houston
    - Redux, MobX and What's Next in Managing State - https://www.youtube.com/watch?v=iOa5ff_ga3o
 - Fundamental JS